 Croatia’s current account deficit widened to EUR 802.3 million in the second quarter of 2021 from EUR 469.6 million in the same period of 2020.
 The goods account gap increased to EUR 2,610 million from EUR 1,937.6 million a year ago, and the services account surplus went to EUR 1305.1 million from EUR 691 million.
 In addition, the primary income account shifted to a EUR 18.7 million deficit from a EUR 150.4 million surplus, while the secondary income surplus narrowed to EUR 521.2 million from EUR 626 million source: Croatian National Bank

 Current Account in Croatia averaged -249.10 EUR Million from 1993 until 2021, reaching an all time high of 4620.90 EUR Million in the third quarter of 2019 and a record low of -2403.80 EUR Million in the first quarter of 2008.
 This page provides the latest reported value for - Croatia Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Current Account in Croatia is expected to be 150.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Croatia to stand at -1500.00 in 12 months time.
-In the long-term, the Croatia Current Account is projected to trend around -300.00 EUR Million in 2020, according to our econometric models.
+Current Account in Croatia is expected to be -300.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia Current Account is projected to trend around -600.00 EUR Million in 2022, according to our econometric models.